 Today, we mark International Women’s Day.
 The global day of celebration for the social, economic, and cultural achievements of women dates back to New York City in 1909 when activist Theresa Milkier proposed a “National Woman’s Day”.
-Other activists, including German Luise Zietz suggested an annual event to promote women’s rights.
-On March 19, 1911, International Women’s Day was officially recognised and acknowledged by more than one million around the world who sought to end discrimination in the workplace and demanded the right to vote for women.
+Other activists, including German Luise Zietz, suggested an annual event to promote women’s rights.
+On March 19, 1911, International Women’s Day was officially recognised and acknowledged by more than one million people around the world who sought to end discrimination in the workplace and demanded the right to vote for women.

 Over a hundred years later, we have to ask ourselves what shape and direction our activism for women’s rights should take.

 We believe the fight for equality happens not only on the streets or in the corporate boardroom.
 It occurs in each person’s mind!
 Part of the reason we established WiFB was that we wanted to encourage more women to share their stories, their expertise and their wisdom.
 It struck us then and still strikes us today that to fight inequality on all fronts, we must ensure better gender balance and diversity in thought leadership that informs the decision- and policy-makers everywhere and will significantly influence the next generation.

 To celebrate female thought leadership in the family business space, we are proud to share this list of women authors and their publications:

 1. Married to the Family Business: a Handbook for Spouses of Family Business Owners, By Sara Stern

 Sara Stern is a speaker, author and consultant who decided to write a handbook for spouses of family business owners because of the apparent vacuum of resources out there for them.
 Though they might not sit on the board or hold an operational role in the business, spouses are at the centre of it all.
 They are often influential in decisions and are subject to some unique stressors because of the ambiguity of their roles.